Getting Started with WiFi on Raspberry PI Pico W and MicroPython

 ImportError: no module named 'network'

-So, if you tested that the official firmware gets the above error, please install the firmware provided by Raspberry PI Foundation from their documentation page (please put attention to selecting the firmware for the Pico W) or you can get a copy from my download page:
+So, if you tested that the official firmware gets the above error, please install the firmware provided by Raspberry PI Foundation from their documentation page (please pay attention to selecting the firmware for the Pico W) or you can get a copy from my download page:

 micropython-firmware-pico-w-290622.uf2